-1.3.2.2 RA-Specific Requirements for Qualified Certificates
+1.3.2.2 Qualified Certificates

 GlobalSign may delegate identity proofing and certificate lifecycle events to a third party acting as a local or external Registration Authority.
 GlobalSign shall ensure adherence of RAs to the applicable regulations, laws, industry standards and policies.